 As was my habit, I clicked on the navi-computer and checked my progress against my flight plan.
 Not bad.
 I should be home in a week.
 I hate these long trips, especially alone in this cramped little ship.
 Nothing to do but read, play with the radio, and type letters to home, or try to figure out some problem or other.
 I could put that jigsaw puzzle together again or...

 I fished for my toolbox under the console and eyed the dispenser.
 Maybe I can make that blasted thing work a little better.

 After forty-five seconds the screen started spewing forth data.
 My eyes froze on one number.
 “That’s not good.
 That can only mean there’s a leak in the centrifugal chamber or at least three of the mix rods are failing.”
 My fingers flew across the keyboard as various analytical systems lurched into motion.
 Beads of sweat clumped together and streamed down my forehead and plopped onto my lap.
 The last numbers scrolled onto the screen.
 I glared at the data, trying to decipher something other than my first two inclinations.
 No doubt remained – the mix rods were the culprits.
+I am such an idiot.
+I've been thinking about buying some spares, but no, there was always something else.
 I have to find a place to land.

 Scanning the chart I saw no habitable planets nearby.
 I launched three short-range probes perpendicular to my course into the unknown.
 Come on baby.
 I need somewhere to land and fast.
 Those rods won't last long.